gnachman/iterm2-website/source/_includes/documentation-captured-output.md

 The Trigger created in step 1 takes an optional parameter.
 It is a command for iTerm2 to exceute as a <a href="https://www.iterm2.com/coprocesses.html">Coprocess</a> when you double-click an entry in the Captured Output tool.
 An example command is:

 <pre>
-echo :e \1; sleep 0.5; echo \2G
+echo vim \1; sleep 0.5; echo \2G
 </pre>

-This coprocess command assumes you are in vi, and types a command to open the offending file and scrolls to the offending line.
+This coprocess command assumes you are at the command line, and it enters a command to open the offending file to the line number with an error.
 This is where the capture groups in the regular expression from step 1 become useful.
 For example, if the filename was "filename.c" and the error was on line 20, as in this error message:

 <pre>
 filename:c:20:9 error: use of undeclared identifier 'foo'